shm-dtt/chroma-vue/README.md

 A fast, multiprocessed video color timeline generator that extracts the average color from each frame of a video and creates a beautiful color timeline visualization.

+## Sample Output

+I used this [Youtube video](https://www.youtube.com/watch?v=WO2b03Zdu4Q) for a sample testing.
+The sample output image shown in the video is available at `/sample/sample.png` in this repository.

+Also, there is a sample of the movie "La La Land" as well. (`/sample/La.La.Land.2016.720p_3000_800.png`)

 ## Features

 - **High Performance**: Utilizes multiprocessing to maximize CPU usage